-In Minnesota, you can pre-register at least 20 days before Election Day.
-After the 20-day deadline, you must register at your polling place on Election Day.
+In Minnesota, you can preregister up until 20 days before Election Day.
+If the election is within 20 days, you must register at your polling place on Election Day.
 Once you are registered, you will receive a postcard with your voting information, and your name will appear on the list of pre-registered voters at your polling place.

 - Complete an online Voter Registration Application at the Hennepin County Elections Web site; print, sign, and mail to Hennepin County Voter Registration Office at

 300 South 6th St.